Chinese universities are growing in popularity at such a fast rate that it may surpass the UK by 2020, according to a recent study.

 To attract more international students, the Chinese government is using financial incentives such as scholarships and bursaries to encourage them to choose Chinese universities over institutions in their home countries.

 The number of scholarship programmes for full-time degree students has increased fivefold from 2006 to 2015, and last year, 40 percent of all new international enrollments received government sponsorship.

 The incentives are overseen by a central government body, but allocated to students by specific universities.
 This means that there are various financial support options available to international students, regardless of their country of origin.

-Depending on the scholarship program, students can get either full or partial funding of tuition fees, while other programs include an allowance to cover living expenses, a settlement subsidy, or for costs incurred due to the nature of the course (such as learning materials or laboratory costs).
+Depending on the scholarship programme, students can get either full or partial funding of tuition fees, while other programmes include an allowance to cover living expenses, a settlement subsidy, or for costs incurred due to the nature of the course (such as learning materials or laboratory costs).

 — Jacqueline Kassteen (@JKassteen) September 21, 2016